sandeeparmar/OFrontend/README.md

 Clear separation of concerns (auth, routing, visualization, analysis).
 A strong foundation for integrating real observational datasets and operational monitoring.

-I’ve delivered a concise summary tailored to Ocean_frontend, highlighting protected routes, auth roles, and the Indian Ocean explorer with assistant-style UX.

 #Summary about complete project  (Ocean Data Intelligence Platform)